Instrumentation & Control Technologies

 - Have strong communication skills.

 The tight integration of the courses in mathematics and physics are leveraged in subsequent courses in electronics, design, process improvement, data acquisition, and automation technologies.
-Each of these courses are grouped in a context of active learning methodologies such as project based hands-on problem solving and case studies, and are reinforced through job shadowing and required internships.
+Each of these courses are grouped in a context of active learning methodologies such as project based hands-on problem solving and case studies, and are reinforced through job shadowing and required co-ops.